xmacex/pure-feed-widget/readme.txt

 == Screenshots ==

-1. [example_output-apa.png Pure offers rendering items in various bibliographical style.
-Below is example output with the [APA style](https://apastyle.apa.org/) style, without any fancy CSS.]
+1. Pure offers rendering items in various bibliographical style.
+Below is example output with the [APA style](https://apastyle.apa.org/) style, without any fancy CSS.
-2. [example_output-short.png Example output with the *short* style ]
+2. Example output with the *short* style

 == Installation ==